plotly/tutorial-nanodash/SETUP.md

 This tutorial is intended to be completed with **Python 3.12** (or newer).
 Older versions of Python may work, but the tutorial has only been tested with 3.12.

 We encourage the use of a virtual environment to keep things clean.
 Feel free to use your favorite virtual environment manager.
-If you don't have one, we recommend `uv`.
-To create and activate a virtual environment using `uv`, first make sure you are in the root directory of the repository, then run:
+If you don't have a favorite, we recommend `uv`.
+To create a virtual environment using `uv`, first make sure you are in the root directory of the repository, then run:

 ```bash
 $ pip install uv